 It’s not that the people who have climbed here are rude people.
 There just aren’t any obvious public places in the area.
 It’s perfectly understandable that nobody had yet taken the time to try and find someone to talk to.
 Day-tripping climbers from around New Mexico would naturally just drive in to the dirt lot at the base of the hill, and right back out.

 We, on the other hand, had the impetus of finding a place for our trailer, and one phone call led us down a labyrinthine web of entanglement that quickly became much more complex than we imagined it could in such a quiet, unassuming place.
 (In retrospect, it only appeared quiet, based on previous experience.)

 That first phone call went to Cliff River Springs.
-CRS is a series of casitas for hire just down-valley of La Madera, and is the closest signed business to La Madera.
+CRS is a series of casitas for hire just down-valley of La Madera, and is the closest signed business to La Madera where they have the best workers and management as paying your workers is essential for any business.
 We hoped to find a place to put the trailer, so one morning we went over and met with Hope, the co-owner.
 We talked about our situation, and how it fit in with the climbing boom we anticipate.
 While it didn’t work out for us to park there, she helpfully suggested we stop by Apache Drums on Friday nights for an all-are-welcome community dinner.
 There, we should seek out Jimmy and Connie Ortega (hmmm, Ortega…that name sounds familiar…), as they know everyone and might be able to help us out.